What to bring on a trip to Europe

 It’s just a heavy, expensive, fragile item that you don’t want to carry around with you.

-You also don’t want to have to worry about whenever you leave it in your hotel room.
+You also don’t want to have to worry about it whenever you leave it in your hotel room.

 I recommend taking an extra credit or debit card as backup.